infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Story/Storyline/Storyline V2.md

 		- Student Happiness
 			- Information: Students are happy | Cost: Drugs, Daily Score Policy (evaluates based on daily behaviour and results effect grades (sold in the form of statistics to keep students "happy": "Statistics show that sad students score BAD!", realistically controlled by school))
 		- College Success
-			- Information: Ensure safe passage for future | Cost: Heavy workload and just everything about the school
+			- Information: Ensure safe passage for future through tech-assisted learning | Cost: Heavy workload and just everything about the school
 	- Hypocrisy (Instead of solving problems, compensate the effects it has, motivated by desire to maintain a good status quo)
 		- increased use of technology raise job barriers
 			- Problem: High Job Barrier | Compensation: Speed Up student learning process | Status Quo: Robot Teachers are cheaper and tech makes a lot more money